Applying to the Biochemistry and Molecular Biophysics Graduate Program

 Three letters of recommendation from professors or employers

-After entering the information on your recommenders, they are sent instructions for providing the recommendation.
-The Recommendation Form for Biochemistry and Molecular Biophysics Graduate Group is contained within the system and is preferred.
+The people you list as recommenders will be sent instructions for providing their recommendation.
+The Recommendation Form for the BMB Graduate Group is contained within the system and is preferred.
 There is also an opportunity for uploading a recommendation letter.

 Official Graduate Record Examination (GRE) scores (optional)

 GRE scores may be sent to Kansas State University directly from ETS.
-GRE Verbal and Quantitative scores at or above the 80th percentile are preferred by the Graduate Biochemistry Group.
+GRE Verbal and Quantitative scores at or above the 80th percentile are preferred by the BMB Graduate Group.

-Official TOEFL scores (for international students only, whose native language is not English)
+Official TOEFL scores (only for international students whose native language is not English)

 Official or MyBest scores from the Test of English as a Foreign Language (TOEFL) should be sent to Kansas State University directly from ETS.
-A minimum score of 79 on the iBT is required, although a score above 105 is preferred by the Biochemistry and Molecular Biophysics Graduate Group.
+A minimum score of 79 on the iBT is required, although a score above 105 is preferred by the BMB Graduate Group.

 Scores from the International English Language Testing System (IELTS) may be submitted in place of TOEFL scores.
-A minimum score of 6.5 on the IELTS is required, although a score of at least 7 is preferred by the Biochemistry and Molecular Biophysics Graduate Group.
+A minimum score of 6.5 on the IELTS is required, although a score of at least 7 is preferred by the BMB Graduate Group.
 A minimum score of 7 in the speak portion of the IELTS is required.
 A scanned copy of the original score sheet should be uploaded with your application.

 Please see the K-State Applying for Graduate School webpage for more information about English proficiency requirements.